 The Safir is Iran’s first space launch vehicle (SLV) used to place satellites into low Earth orbit (LEO).
 As of October 2017, the Safir has placed four small satellites into LEO.

-The development of an Iranian SLV likely began shortly after the founding of the Iranian Space Agency in February 2004.
-The Safir is a two-stage variant of the Shahab-3, a medium range, single-stage, liquid fueled missile Iran tested almost exclusively from 1998 to 2006.1 One analyst has described the Safir as “essentially a Shahab-3 missile as the first stage with a small second stage on top.”2 How Iran developed a smaller second stage is unknown, although it is believed to use an indigenously designed propulsion system.3
+Iran likely began developing an SLV shortly after the founding of the Iranian Space Agency in February 2004.
+The Safir is a two-stage variant of the Shahab-3, a medium range, single-stage, liquid fueled missile Iran tested almost exclusively from 1998 to 2006.1 One analyst has described the Safir as “essentially a Shahab-3 missile as the first stage with a small second stage on top.”2 How Iran developed a smaller second stage is unknown, although experts believe it uses an indigenously designed propulsion system.3

-Although the Safir’s purpose is ostensibly to deliver satellites into orbit, technological progress in Iran’s space program is easily transferable to the country’s ballistic missile program.
+Although the Safir’s purpose is ostensibly to deliver satellites into orbit, technological progress in Iran’s space program could transfer to the country’s ballistic missile program.
 In February 2016, then-Director of National Intelligence James Clapper testified before the Senate Armed Services Committee that Iran’s progress on SLVs “provides Tehran with the means and motivation to develop longer-range missiles, including ICBMs.”4

 The Safir rocket measures 22.0 m in length (first stage: 13.5m, second stage: 8.5m), 1.25m in diameter, and weighs between 26,000 and 27,000 kg at launch.5 For guidance, the rocket relies on small steering engines and hard graphite jet vanes placed closely outside the rocket’s exhaust nozzle.6 Shortly after the Safir’s initial flight test, one report suggested that the rocket used smaller missile steering engines from the Russian SS-N-6 submarine launched ballistic missile.
 Later investigations determined that this conclusion lacked sufficient evidence, despite visual similarities between the engines.7